 We study the novel problem of diversity maximization, motivated naturally by the video game design context where designing for diversity is one of its core design philosophies.
 We model this diversity optimization problem as a parametric linear programming problem where we are interested in the diversity of supports of optimal solutions.
 Using this model, we establish upper bounds and construct game designs that match this upper bound asymptotically.

 Returning briefly to the video game motivation, our analysis in this paper provides practical guidance for video game developers who are interested to design their game with an explicit progression of loadouts in mind.
 Suppose the game designer would prefer players to follow a weapon loadout pattern $L_1, L_2, L_3, \dots$, as the game proceeds.
 Provided this sequence of loadouts appears as supports of optimal solutions to $L(A,c,b)$ for some choice of $A$, $b$, and $c$ (which would arise for an optimizing player) our theory could tell the game designer how to progress the resource vector $b$ to make the loadout sequence $L_1, L_2, L_3, \dots$ optimal.
 This simply requires choosing $b$ in the interior of the conic combination of the collection of columns of $A$ corresponding to a given loadout.

-To our knowledge, this is the first paper to systematically study the question of ``diversity maximization'' as we have defined it here.
-The goal here is ``diverse-in diverse-out'', if two players have ``diverse'' resources (meaning different right-hand resource vectors), they will optimally play different strategies.
+To our knowledge, ours is the first paper to systematically study the question of ``diversity maximization'' as we have defined it here.
+The goal here is ``diverse-in diverse-out'', if two players have diverse resources (different right-hand resource vectors), they will optimally play different strategies.

 \cref{fig:construction} shows that although our construction and upper bound have promising asymptotic properties, there is certainly scope for improving both.
 Another counting argument could yield a tight lower bound to the construction, and it may be possible to leverage new ideas to strengthen the upper bound.